sjml/pozzo/README.md

 * Editing photos beyond giving titles, tags, and descriptions
 * Multi-user collaboration
 * Real-time displays (album gets updated elsewhere and it's pushed to your screen)
+* Handling immense numbers of photos or albums
+    - efficiency is definitely a goal, handling UI for these cases is not

 I'm imagining this as a single-to-few-users-per-installation kind of thing.
 Not replacing Flickr, but just something to easily have your own personal gallery, maybe shared with a few folks.